-Material(s) used:

-Describe the piece of artwork as accurately as you can.
+Name of Artist Name of Artwork Date of Artwork Material(s) used Place of Origin Describe the piece of artwork as accurately as you can.
 Comment on the artist's use of the formal elements of line, tone, pattern, shape, colour, texture and form.
 Does the artwork have a narrative (story)?
-What is it?
-How has the artist chosen to tell this story?
-Does the composition of the piece reflect or help tell the story?

-How does the artwork make you feel?
-What do you like best about it?
+What story?
+Does the composition of the piece reflect How does the artwork make you feel?
+What do yo ou like best about it?
 Why?
 What do you think the artist has done most effectively?
 Why?

-Template 2

-Artist's name:
+Artist's Name (if known);

-Title of piece:
+Title of piece;

-Date:
+Date;

-Place of origin:
+Place of origin;

 What has been used to make this piece of work?

-In your own words, describe the piece as accurately as you can.
+In your own words, describe the piece as accurately as you can;

 What do you think it may be about?

 Why do you think this?

 How does this piece make you feel?

+Trow does this prece make you reet.

 What do you like best about it?

 Why?

+What do you like loost about :t2

 What do you like least about it?

 Why?

-Some tips as you start to develop your own ideas:
+And when you are starting to develop your own ideas

-- Brainstorm possible ideas.
-Don't reject ideas, however small or simple they seem to be.
+- Brainstorm possible ideas!
+Do not reject ideas, however small or simple they seem to be.
 It is vital to give yourself a wide choice to start with, so dismiss nothing. - Make ideas visual early on.
-A simple doodle or quick sketch next to a written idea helps kickstart your creativity, especially if it is in colour (blue, red and green particularly excite the brain). - Collect supporting material.
-Magazine pictures, postcards, photocopies, photographs, drawings, artists' work... in fact anything in anyway connected with your ideas helps influence you and triggers further areas of development. - Develop helpful ways of working.
+A simple doodle or quick sketch next to a written idea helps kick start your creativity, especially if it is in colour (blue, red and green particularly excite the brain). - Collect supporting material.
+Magazine pictures, postcards, photocopies, photographs, drawings, artists work, in fact anything in anyway connected with your ideas helps influence you and triggers further areas of development. - Develop helpful ways of working.
 Pay attention to layout of ideas and studies.
-Try to arrange them so that you can easily compare similar ideas, eg: across a double page in a sketchbook. - Be economical and focused.
+Try to arrange them so that you can easily compare similar ideas, e.g. across a double page in a sketchbook. - Be economical and focused.
 In other words, do not waste time on unnecessary detail.
 Colour studies are about exactly that and not necessarily about tone, texture, form, etc. Composition studies are general studies about what goes where in a picture and not about intricate shapes.
-Keep focused on what you are trying to work out at any one time and don't get side-tracked. - Don't restrict yourself.
-GCSE themes are deliberately broad and designed to allow you to show off what you can do, so don't worry if, as your ideas develop, it seems that your link with Natural Forms seems to be getting a bit dodgy.
+Keep focused on what you are trying to work out at any one time and don't get sidetracked. - Don't restrict yourself!
+GCSE themes are deliberately broad and designed to allow you to show off what you can do, so don't worry if, as your ideas develop, it seems that your link with "Personal Identity" seems to be getting a bit dodgy.
 If your studies are thorough, it should be possible to trace and link your thinking about the theme all the way through. - Add notes to explain your ideas.
 But don't just describe, this will get you next to nothing in terms of marks.
-It is much better to explain your thinking and to evaluate your ideas and attempts using correct art and design terminology, so referring to technical terms and the formal elements is definitely a good idea. - Relate your work to that of other artists/designers.
+It is much better to explain your thinking and to evaluate your ideas and attempts using correct art and design terminology, so referring to technical terms and the formal elements is definitely a good idea.

+Relate your work to that of other artists/ designers.
 The more connections you make at any stage of your work the better.
-You are showing the moderator that you understand a key part of the design process and that you are open-minded.
+You are showing the Moderator that you understand a key part of the design process and that you are open-minded.

-Exploring the theme of Natural Forms
+Exploring the theme

+"Natural Forms"